Lemper

 Lemper is very similar to arem-arem and bakcang (Chinese zongzi), and also resembles Japanese onigiri.

 Ingredients and cooking method

 The glutinous rice is soaked and cooked with coconut milk and salt.
 The filling is made of shredded chicken breast, chicken stock, garlic, candle nut, ground coriander, cumin, brown sugar, vegetable oil, minced shallot, coconut milk, kaffir lime leaves, salt and pepper.
-Other than chicken, shredded fish, abon (beef meat floss) or serundeng might be used as filling.
-When the cooked glutinous rice is cool enough to handle, the chicken filling is placed on the glutinous rice and rolled in a banana leaf, wrapped and secured with biting or lidi semat, a small wooden "needle" made of coconut leaf mid rib or bamboo.
+Other than chicken, shredded fish, abon (beef meat floss), or serundeng might be used as filling.
+When the cooked glutinous rice is cool enough to handle, the chicken filling is placed on the glutinous rice and rolled in a banana leaf, wrapped and secured with biting or lidi semat, a small wooden "needle" made of coconut leaf midrib or bamboo.
 Then these banana leaf packages are steamed or grilled.
 This releases a distinct pleasant aroma of toasted banana leaf.

 Semar mendem

 A variant snack almost identical to lemper is called semar mendem.
 Both are glutinous rice filled with shredded seasoned chicken.
 Instead of banana leaf wrapping, semar mendem uses a thin omelette made from egg and flour as wrapper, hence rendering the whole package edible.